-- Insurance companies use statistical tools to translate dangers and uncertainty into risks that can be evaluated and mitigated.
-Over the past centuries, they have fundamentally changed society's view of risks: instead of being seen as a potential loss, risks are now often seen as an opportunity. - Swiss Life covers risks and, with its products and services, offers people the chance to focus on their skills and look to the future with confidence.
-Swiss Life's services help people to accumulate capital and ensure they achieve financial security. - Through their skills and their work, Swiss Life's advisors play a key role in improving the financial literacy of society. - At the same time, as a long-term investor, Swiss Life contributes to the stability of the financial centre. - As one of Europe's leading institutional real estate investors and owner of Switzerland's largest private real estate portfolio, Swiss Life invests several hundred million francs every year in the renewal of its properties, and thus plays a part in shaping urban areas, creating living and working space, and acts as a key principal on the construction scene. - As a taxpayer, Swiss Life makes a contribution to the economy and to society, as well as offering jobs and training opportunities to many people in its role as an employer.
+- Insurance companies use statistical tools to transform hazards and uncertainties into risks that can be assessed and managed.
+Over the past centuries they have thus fundamentally shaped society's view of risk: instead of being viewed as a potential loss, risks are now seen rather as an opportunity to break new ground. - Swiss Life covers risks and, with its products and services, offers people the chance to focus on their skills.
+That allows them to look to the future with self-determination and confidence.
+Swiss Life's services help people to accumulate capital, and ensure they achieve financial security. - Through their expertise and work, Swiss Life advisors make a key contribution to improving financial literacy in society and giving people a better understanding of their financial and pension situation. - As a long-term investor, Swiss Life also contributes to the stability of the financial centre and provides vital risk capital to companies and institutions. - Swiss Life is one of Europe's leading institutional real estate investors and has the biggest private real estate portfolio in Switzerland.
+It invests several hundred million francs a year in the renovation of its properties; in doing so it helps to shape the urban landscape and create living and working space, while also being a major client for the construction industry. - As a taxpayer, Swiss Life makes a contribution to the economy and to society, as well as offering jobs and training opportunities to many people in its role as an employer.

-Swiss Life's business is relevant for people and society.
+Swiss Life's business makes an important contribution to society.
 The consequences of demographic change are widely underestimated and entail new challenges.
-If people are living ever longer and state pension systems reach their limits, every single individual will have to take on greater personal responsibility for their own future provisions.
-At the same time, self-determination is a basic human need, and the source of the Swiss Life purpose: Swiss Life enables people to lead a self-determined life.
+As people live ever longer and state pension systems reach their limits, every single individual is having to take on greater personal responsibility for their own future provisions and financial situation.
+At the same time, self-determination is a basic human need, and informs the company's purpose: Swiss Life enables people to lead a self-determined life.